-Like most people who grew up in suburbia and yearned for an alternative crowd, I love The Rocky Horror Picture Show.
+The Rocky Horror Picture Show is perhaps the most beloved horror musical of all time.
+It’s a controversial catchy cult classic.
 I could talk about the film at length (and I will on Friday) but that’s not what I am interested in today.
-I want to talk about the sequel to The Rocky Horror Picture Show, the shockingly unpopular Shock Treatment.
-It is not particularly well-known despite its relation to the most famous horror musical of all time.
+I was just setting up some context because I want to talk about the sequel, the shockingly unpopular Shock Treatment.
+It is not well-known despite its relation to RHPS, in fact, I have yet to meet a person in real life who has seen it.
+That is a true shame.
 The film was released under vastly different circumstances than its older sibling, but those circumstances are what make it so unique and timely.
-It is difficult to compare the two films because they are so radically different, although they do share actors and characters.
-In fact, comparing the two is why Shock Treatment is so divisive with fans, as many expected it to be a direct continuation of RHPS, which was never the case.
+It is difficult, and arguably wrong, to compare the two films because they are so radically different, although they do share actors and characters.
+In fact, comparing the two is why Shock Treatment is so divisive with fans, as many expect it to be a direct continuation of RHPS, which was never the case.
 That’s why the tagline for Shock Treatment is “it’s not a sequel… it’s not a prequel… it’s an equal!”, which is how the film should be approached.
-It is a bizarre creation in its own right, and it is not dependent on RHPS.
+It is a bizarre creation in its own right, and not dependent on RHPS.

 “From The Creators Of The Rocky Horror Picture Show”